chc-scripts/my-scripts-for-Illustrator/README.md

 Vecteurs_Vers_Texte
 -----------------------------------------------------------------------------------------------------
-  	Select two objects: 1 GROUP consisting of one or more vectorized letters and the same TEXT
+  	Select two objects: one vectorized character or a group of vectorized characters and the same character(s) in the
-	in the same font but non-vectorized (regardless of the difference in size and color between the two).
+	same font but non-vectorized (regardless of the difference in size and color between the two).
 	After running the script, the text object has replaced the vector group and can therefore be edited in place.